-The ten nominees for 2018 include two wrestlers who have previously won the award: Tyler Bateman (2014) and Eli Everfly (2016).
-Also returning to this year’s ballot are Douglas James (third nomination) and Andy Brown (second nomination).
+The ten nominees for 2019 include three wrestlers who have previously won the award: Last year’s winner Andy Brown, Ray Rosas (2012) and Eli Everfly (2016).
+Also returning to this year’s ballot are Douglas James (fourth nomination), Adrian Quest (second nomination), Brian Cage (second nomination), and Jake Atlas (second nomination).

 - Adrian Quest